ssrikantan/ssrikantan.github.io/_posts/2020-02-21-ci-cd-azure-data-factory.md

 <img src="../../../images/managedidentity.png" alt="Pipeline" height="500px"/>

-Figure 2 using Azure Key Vault to store secrets to connect to Azure SQL Database
+Figure 2: using Azure Key Vault to store secrets to connect to Azure SQL Database

 ## Pushing changes in the ADF Pipeline to Azure Devops

 Once the changes are made to the pipeline in the designer view, the developer choses the ‘publish’ option that pushes the changes to the ADF instance running in development.
 This also triggers the creation of the ARM Template in the Repository branch, comprising:

-a) ARMTemplateParametersForFactory.json (which is the parameters JSON) and
+1. ARMTemplateParametersForFactory.json (which is the parameters JSON) and

-b) ARMTemplateParametersForFactory.json (which is the resources JSON)
+2. ARMTemplateParametersForFactory.json (which is the resources JSON)

 Once the updated ADF Pipeline is tested and ready in the ‘Development Branch’, the developer creates a ‘pull request’ asking to merge the changes with the ‘Master Branch’.
 Azure Devops provides the workflow to ensure the changes are reviewed (the new ARM Templates with the changes, in this case) before they are accepted and merged with the ‘Master branch’.
 When the merge with the ‘Master Branch’ is complete, automatically, a new branch ‘adf_publish’ is created by Azure Devops if it does not exist, containing the new ARM Template.